mkurz/deadbolt-2-guide/manuscript/08-deadbolt-scala-hooks.md

 Once you've defined your `ApplicationLoader`, you need to add it to your `application.conf`.

-{title="An example ApplicationLoader for compile-time DI", lang=scala}
+{title="An example ApplicationLoader for compile-time DI", lang=javascript}
 ~~~~~~~
 play {
   application {